Magic carpet: In literature

 In Russian folk tales, Baba Yaga can supply Ivan the Fool with a flying carpet or some other magical gifts (e.g. a ball that rolls in front of the hero showing him the way, or a towel that can turn into a bridge).
 Such gifts help the hero to find his way "beyond thrice-nine lands, in the thrice-ten kingdom".
 Russian painter Viktor Vasnetsov illustrated the tales featuring a flying carpet on two occasions.

 In Mark Twain's "Captain Stormfield's Visit to Heaven", magic wishing carpets are used to instantaneously travel throughout Heaven.

 Poul Anderson's Operation Chaos features a world making extensive use of magic in daily life, and among other things having flying carpets as a common, non-polluting means of transportation - in fierce competition with the also available flying brooms.
 Travelers need not sit on the bare carpet itself, as the carpet serves as the platform for a comfortable cabin.

 Magic carpets have also been featured in modern literature, movies, and video games, and not always in a classic context.

+In "traditional Chinese fantasy literature" from the late Qing dynasty and before, sentient flying carpets were thought to be "magical monsters" in the same category as lung, qilin, or clouds for heroes to traverse distances with.

+In Taoism and Taoist art, flying carpets were used as poetic metaphors for the ability of flight xian had.

+In Tibetan Tantric Buddhism, a paper carpet were thought to be able to fly for "adept[s]".